cbanowsky/flush/README.md

 First download the file here [flushcache.sh](https://transfer.sh/14R4oj/flushcache.sh)

 download that file and open a `Terminal` window.
-Oh god yes a terminal window, if you user terminal then ignore this part and use whichever emulator or terminal application program you wish.
+Oh god yes a terminal window, if you use Terminal, the Apple pre-loaded program, then great.
+If not, then ignore this part and use whichever emulator or terminal application program you wish.

 For those who dare say "that's too hard", read the script in this repo.
 I mean a 12 year ould could have made that, I just refused to fucking learn `killall -HUP mDNSResponder`.
 That makes me look pathetic, but so is having to write that when I wanna clean house.